 A quick and easy sour cherry cake – exactly how we like it!
-Although it’s quite hard to find fresh sour cherries in England, I normally just buy them frozen.
+Although it’s hard to find fresh sour cherries in England, I usually buy them frozen.
 Trust me, they’re equally as good.
 The best part of an upside-down cake is that you don’t have to worry if the cherries will fall to the bottom.
 Why?
-Because they are purposefully placed on the bottom of the cake tin and then after it has been baked, you turn the cake upside-down.
+Because they are purposefully placed on the bottom of the cake tin, you turn the cake upside-down after it has been baked.
 So easy!

 Ingredients for the cake: